edjames/pivot_table/README.md

 E.g. The rows and columns collections make it very easy to produce horizontal, vertical and overall total values.

 Ah, that's better.

+If you want to get the totals for rows, columns, or the entire grid, you can pass a `value_name` as shown above, and then query the Grid like this:

+    g.column_totals
+    g.columns[0].total
+    g.columns[1].total
+    g.columns[2].total
+    g.row_totals
+    g.rows[0].total
+    g.rows[1].total
+    g.grand_total

 Still to come
 -------------